Gather and Analyze your Research Data

 Data Analysis

-Research data analysis is the process of systematically examining, organizing, and interpreting data to uncover meaningful patterns, relationships, and insights.
-It transforms raw information into evidence that can inform clinical practice, policy decisions, and equity-driven interventions.
+Research data analysis is the process of systematically examining, organizing, analyzing, and interpreting data to uncover meaningful patterns, relationships, and insights.
+It transforms raw information into evidence or new knowledge that can inform clinical practice, policy decisions, and equity-driven interventions.

 For mixed methods research, analysis becomes even more dynamic.
 It involves integrating statistical rigour with narrative depth, i.e. quantitative findings might reveal trends, while qualitative insights explain the “why” behind those trends.
 This approach is compelling in community-based research, where understanding lived experiences is just as vital as measuring disparities.